 IEVS Applicant and Recipient Reports

-The Income Verification System (IEVS) matches the applicant and recipient names and social security numbers against federal and state data files.
-This section provides guidance on the Applicant IEVS System, the Recipient IEVS System, and the workflow guidance for the IEVS Specialized unit.
+The Income and Eligibility Verification System (IEVS) matches the applicant and recipient names and social security numbers against federal and state data files.
+This section provides guidance on the Applicant IEVS System, the Recipient IEVS System, and workflow guidance for the IEVS Specialized Unit.

-Federal law requires that all applicant and recipient information is verified by a third party.
-Currently, Applicant IEVS compares the information from:
+Federal law requires that all applicant and recipient information be verified by a third party.

 • Confirms/verifies information provided by applicants.